 Definition

-• Bow Hunter´s syndrome (Rotational vertebral artery occlusion syndrome) is a symptomatic vertebrobasilar insufficiency caused by mechanical compression of the vertebral artery (VA) at the level of the atlanto-axial joint during head rotation within the normal physiologic range
+• Bow Hunter’s syndrome (also known as Rotational vertebral artery occlusion syndrome) is a symptomatic vertebrobasilar insufficiency caused by mechanical compression of the vertebral artery (VA) at the level of the atlanto-axial joint during head rotation within the normal physiologic range

 Etiopathogenesis